emsejournal/openscience/msr_rr_cfp.md

 Example: To represent the number of sickdays, we use histograms.
 Dependending on the distribution, we remove values that are 2 standard deviations above the mean as outliers (normal distribution).
 If the data are non-normal, we use the median and values below the 10th/above the 90th percentile.

-## How do you evaluate the hypotheses?
+## How do you evaluate the practical significance of the hypotheses?
 How are you testing the significance of your results?
 Be specific about the epistemological paradigm and statistical paradigm you are using.
 This will help us assign reviewers familiar with the relevant research strategies.
+See [Neto et al.](https://arxiv.org/pdf/1706.00933.pdf) for more information.

-**Example**: (Frequentist) To test for normality, we use a Shapiro-Wilk test.
+* **Example**: (Frequentist) To test for normality, we use a Shapiro-Wilk test.
 For efficiency, we use a t test / Wilcoxon test depending on the distribution.
 To evaluate the effect of gender, we use a two-way ANOVA / Friedman test, depending on the distribution.
-**Example**: (Bayesian) We derive a posterior predictive distribution by choosing a weakly informative prior with sickdays modeled using a Poisson distribution, and likelihood of gender influence modeled using a normal distribution with mean 0 and s.d. \sigma.
+* **Example**: (Bayesian) We derive a posterior predictive distribution by choosing a weakly informative prior with sickdays modeled using a Poisson distribution, and likelihood of gender influence modeled using a normal distribution with mean 0 and s.d. \sigma.
 We then calculate the 95% and 99% uncertainty intervals and median m and mean μ of the posterior.

 # Examples
 * Final studies (phase 1 and 2) are available at [this Zotero page](https://www.zotero.org/groups/479248/osf/items/collectionKey/KEJP68G9?)